150W. Freshman Seminar: Plays in Context

 Basic principles of makeup for theatre, television and other performance arts; a varied series of projects to develop individual skills and an awareness of how the actor enhances his "living mask" to create imaginative characterizations.
 Production involvement required.

 Actors are frequently called on to create the illusion of violence.
-This course examines the fundamental techniques of Unarmed Stage Combat in which the actor learns to fall, roll, punch, slap, kick and other basic techniques.
+This course examines the fundamental techniques of unarmed and bladed stage combat in which the actor learns to fall, roll, punch, slap, kick, employ basic sword methods and understand the basic tools of stage combat choreography.
 Students also learn good stage partnering skills.

 213. Introduction to Stage Lighting